 HIV Among Gay and Bisexual Men

-Gay, bisexual, and other men who have sex with men (MSM)1 represent approximately 2% of the US population, yet are the population most severely affected by HIV.
-In 2009, MSM accounted for 61% of all new HIV infections, and MSM with a history of injection drug use (MSM-IDU) accounted for an additional 3% of new infections.
-That same year, young MSM accounted for 69% of new HIV infections among persons aged 13-29 and 44% of infections among all MSM.
-At the end of 2009, an estimated 441,669 (56%) persons living with an HIV diagnosis in the US were MSM or MSM-IDU.
+Gay, bisexual, and other men who have sex with men (MSM)1 represent approximately 2% of the United States population, yet are the population most severely affected by HIV.
+In 2010, young gay and bisexual men (aged 13-24 years) accounted for 72% of new HIV infections among all persons aged 13 to 24, and 30% of new infections among all gay and bisexual men.
+At the end of 2011, an estimated 500,022 (57%) persons living with an HIV diagnosis in the United States were gay and bisexual men, or gay and bisexual men who also inject drugs.

 New HIV Infections2